Frank1o3/Python-Proxy/README.md

 bash docker build -t proxy-server .

 This command builds a Docker image named `proxy-server` using the `Dockerfile` provided in the project.
+The Docker setup includes creating and using a virtual environment for Python dependencies.

 4.  **Run the application**: